dianedouglas/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By April Peng (forked from Diane Douglas)

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
-Students must fix the module, add their own custom module and a Zen sub-theme.
+This is a basic fictional website for a bakery.
+The site greets users upon login.
+Users will notice that the comment subject line is not an option.
+Cameron has two themes to choose for the look of his overall site.

 ## Setup